Madeira wine: Characteristics

 A bottle of Madeira wine in a traditional wicker cask.

-Exposure to extreme temperature and oxygen accounts for Madeira's stability; an opened bottle will survive unharmed indefinitely.
+Exposure to extreme temperature and oxygen accounts for Madeira's stability; due to its oxidative, heat-aged production, Madeira is exceptionally durable after opening, with good examples remaining sound for months or longer.
 As long as a cork is put into the top of the bottle to prevent the effects of evaporation, fruit flies, and dust, a vintage Madeira, once opened, can last for decades.
 Properly sealed in bottles, it is one of the longest-lasting wines; Madeiras have been known to survive over 200 years in excellent condition.
 It is not uncommon to see 150-year-old Madeiras for sale at stores that specialize in rare wine.
 Vintages dating back to 1780 are known to exist.
 The oldest bottle that has come onto the market is a 1715 Terrantez.

 Before the advent of artificial refrigeration, Madeira wine was particularly prized in areas where it was impractical to construct wine cellars (as in parts of the southern United States) because, unlike many other fine wines, it could survive being stored over hot summers without significant damage.
 In the Americas, Madeira was traditionally stored in the warm attics of houses.

+Collecting and investment

+The investment market for Madeira wine is driven by its exceptional longevity and stability, with rare vintage bottles commanding significant premiums at major auction houses such as Christie's and Sotheby's.
+Because the wine is fortified and subjected to forced oxidation during production, it remains virtually indestructible, allowing bottles from the 18th and 19th centuries to remain drinkable and investable for over 200 years.

+Madeira's extreme longevity has established it as a distinct category within the fine wine market.
+According to the Madeira Wine Index developed by Rare Wine Indices, this collectible status is reflected in long-term appreciation, with the index reporting a compounded annual growth rate of over 6% across a period exceeding two decades.

+Notable auction results include a bottle of 1715 JCA & C Terrantez which sold for $39,000 at Christie's in 2016, and a bottle of 1792 Blandy's which realized £25,000 in 2022.
+Auction prices frequently exceed pre-sale estimates due to the scarcity of pre-phylloxera vintages, as evidenced by a 2018 sale where bottles of 1798 Lenox Madeira sold for $15,925, nearly double their high estimate.